 It includes autism, Asperger’s syndrome and pervasive development disorder, and it affects how a person communicates with, and relates to others.
 All people with ASD share some challenges – such as understanding and processing language – but characteristics of ASD will vary from one person to another.

 How does ASD affect people?

 ASD is often a hidden disability and many people with it might appear able, but struggle with things such as:

 - Changes to routine

 - Understanding jokes

 - Poor organisational skills

 - Poor motor skills

 They may also experience over or under-sensitivity to sounds, touch, tastes, smells, light or colour.
 People with ASD are often very reliable and honest and have a very good attention to detail.

-If a candidate declares that they have ASD there are ways you can support them in the recruitment process:
+If an individual declares that they have ASD there are ways you can support them in the recruitment process: